AS207960/docs/docs/hexdns/index.md

 `A` and `AAAA` records are both stored as `Address` record types in the control panel, and the server will server the IPv4 or IPv6 records as requested by the client.

-!!! info "Automatically server PTR records?
+!!! info "Automatically serve PTR records?
 WTF?"
     See [reverse DNS](/hexdns/reverse/)

 ## Other features